Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Introduction

+with suitable constants $C,s>0$.
+In addition, \cite[Chapter 3.3]{StengerBook} contains error estimates for the $L^p$-error for interpolated versions of the \ft.

-Since the right-hand side of \eqref{eq:c1} approximates the integral $\int _{-p/2}^{p/2} f(x) e^{-2\pi i kx/n} \mathrm{d} x$ by means of a Riemann sum or the trapezoidal rule, one should mention the recent error analyses~\cite{Eggert,Fornberg21,Tadmor,Trefethen14,Trefethen22} for the trapezoidal rule as relevant in this context.
-However, these error estimates require exponential decay and analyticity and do not even mention the Fourier transform.
+Since the right-hand side of \eqref{eq:c1} approximates the integral $\int _{-p/2}^{p/2} f(x) e^{-2\pi \mathrm{i} x k/p} \mathrm{d} x$ by means of a Riemann sum, one should mention the recent error analyses~\cite{Eggert,Fornberg21,Tadmor,Trefethen14,Trefethen22} for the trapezoidal rule as relevant in this context although they do not mention the Fourier transform.
+These error estimates assume exponential decay and analyticity of $f$.
+By contrast, the recent results for the trapezoidal rule in \cite[Prop.
+4.2, Thm 4.5]{Kaza} do not require analyticity, but use Gaussian decay and finite Sobolev smoothness of order $m$.
+For $n$ samples of $f$ and the choice $ p=2\sqrt{\frac{2}{1-\epsilon} m \log n} $ the error is of the order $n^{-m} (\log n)^{m/2+1/4}$. \\ In \cite{Denich} the trapezoidal rule is used for error estimates of approximations of the Fourier transform of analytic functions via doubly exponential transforms.
+These are rather different from the usual approximation~\eqref{eq:c1}, but yield almost exponential convergence.

+An interesting variation was studied by Auslander and Gr\"unbaum~\cite{Auslander89}.
+They consider functions $f\in L^2(\R)$ and approximate averaged values of $\hat{f}$ from local averages of $f$ via the discrete Fourier transform.
+For Gaussian smoothing they derive an explicit formula for the sharp constant for the resulting error estimate and then plot the results of numerical simulations for FFTs up to $n=100$ samples.
+Asymptotics for large $n$ is not treated.